 Good people accused of committing any kind of crime, from a traffic court violation to murder, or anything in between, always worry about two things: possible punishment and how to avoid a criminal record.
 A criminal record can continue to hurt you for the rest of your life.
-First offender, conditional discharge, accountability courts, record restriction and sealing, diversion, and pretrial intervention or PTI, are some of the ways to avoid and minimize a criminal record and punishment.
+First offender, conditional discharge, accountability courts, record restriction and sealing, diversion, and pretrial intervention or PTI, are some of the ways to prevent or minimize a criminal record and punishment.
 These programs are available in Cobb and Fulton County Courts as well as many other courts all over Georgia.

 First Offender & Conditional Discharge